kushal-10/inventory-dynamics/docs/joss/paper.md

 ## Order calculation

-For a given inventory level and trained controller, we use the `predict` function to compute the corresponding orders.
+For a given inventory level and trained controller, we use the `predict` function to compute the corresponding orders:

 ```python
 single_controller.predict(current_inventory=10)